Local Funding Opportunities

 The average grant is about £1,000, but they do make a few larger awards and many smaller ones, however the Trustees prefer to fund capital projects.
 The annual fund is around £200,000 per annum.

 Applications are usually considered in January, April, July and October each year.
 The next meeting is in April 2016.
-In order for applications to be considered at that meeting, they must be received by the closing date of Monday 3rd October 2016.
-If you are too late make that meeting date, check their website for the July 2016 deadline.
+In order for applications to be considered at that meeting, they must be received by the closing date of Monday 9th July 2018.
+If you are too late make that meeting date, check their website for the Autumn deadline.